YaraGamal5/bosta-assessment/README.md

-# bosta-assessment
+🚛 Bosta - A shipment tracking react app.
-Frontend technical assessment
+This is a solution to the technical assessment of Bosta courier services provider.